supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex2_Connect_Windows.md

 1. From the Onboarding page in the portal, copy the detection test script and run it in an open command window.
 You may have to open a new **Administrator: Command Prompt** window by typing *CMD* in the windows search bar and choosing to **Run as Administrator**.

-1. In the Microsoft 365 Defender portal in the Assets area, select **Devices**.
+1. In the Microsoft 365 Defender portal in the *Assets area*, select **Devices**.
 You should now see your device in the list.

 ## Proceed to Exercise 3